pwright/skupper-example-message-broker/README.md

 ## Step 4: Install Skupper in your namespaces

 The `skupper init` command installs the Skupper router and service controller in the current namespace.
 Run the `skupper init` command in each namespace.

 [minikube-tunnel]: https://skupper.io/start/minikube.html#running-minikube-tunnel

 **Note:** If you are using Minikube, [you need to start `minikube tunnel`][minikube-tunnel] before you install Skupper.

-Console for cloud_provider:
+Console for _cloud-provider_:

 ~~~ shell
 skupper init
 ~~~

-Console for data_center:
+Console for _data-center_:

 ~~~ shell
 skupper init --ingress none